Ice Maidens

 “I have not finished my work yet,” I said lamely.

-“All I have to do is reach with my hand and you will be mine,” the devil hissed, and the cold menace of her voice was a voice from hell.
+“All I have to do is reach with my hand and you’ll be mine,” the devil hissed, and the cold menace of her voice came from the depths of hell.

 I may have been half crazed with fright, but I wasn’t about to give myself to that thing.